A Travel Price Comparison for Japan Nikko vs. Kyoto for Attractions, Old Town, Couples, and Food

 Even though Nikko is a small town, it has plenty of activities to choose from.
 Make sure you visit the old town while you're here.
 Lots of people come for the museums.
 This town offers a variety of activities to choose from.
 Because of this, one day is usually enough time for a trip here.

-In Kyoto, many people enjoy the shopping and museums that this traditional destination offers.
+In Kyoto, many people enjoy the shopping and museums that this fascinating destination offers.
 Make sure you visit the old town while you're here.
 Lots of people come for the museums.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 A weekend in Nikko or Kyoto?